dctelf/poisonous-mushroom/README.md

 Notes on approaches to the challenges (and links to the original challenge) as follows;

+### General comments

+I've been a bit 'bytearray()' happy in some of these challenges, when in reality the immutable bytes() type would be more suited.
+May consider revisiting some of the code to tighten this up a little.

+Also, I'm aware I'm doing a lot of actions that duplicate values (and eat up memory) all over the place and when reading from files I'm loading entire plain/cipher texts into memory rather than work upon blocks at a time.
+Hopefully with practise this should improve a little (not entirely sure I want to revisit all the code, but maybe).

 ### Crypto Challenge Set 1

 [https://cryptopals.com/sets/1](https://cryptopals.com/sets/1)